wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-onboard-users/includes/3-envision-the-adoption-of-teams.md

 ## Define the roll-out strategy

 Many projects across your company would likely lend themselves to being migrated to Teams.
 One of these projects could be used as a Teams pilot.
 In addition, leaders or divisions inside of an organization might want a dedicated pilot for their own people.
 You'll make use of the stakeholder analysis you've done to choose appropriate teams or pilot projects for the later stages of the roll out.
-Consider the organizational and project models shown in the following illustration below.
+Consider the organizational and project models shown in the following illustration below:

 :::image type="content" border="false" source="../media/3-organizational-and-project model.png" alt-text="Organizational and Project Models":::